converged-computing/ensemble-operator/docs/getting_started/algorithms.md

  - 🕹️ **control** allows the operator to give higher level cluster feedback to the model or queue to better inform a choice, or simply takes this state into account (e.g., think fair-share across ensemble members or a cluster)

-#### Workoad Demand (of consistent sizes) ✅️
+#### Workload Demand

-> 🟦️ This algorithm assumes a first come, first serve submission (the queue is populated by the batch job) and the cluster resources are adapted to support the needs of the queue (not implemented yet).
+> 🟦️ This algorithm assumes a first come, first serve submission (the queue is populated by the batch job) and the cluster resources are adapted to support the needs of the queue

 This rule should be the default because it's kind of what you'd want for an autoscaling approach - you want the cluster resources to match the needs of the queue, where the needs of the queue are reflecting in the jobs in it, and can expand up to some maximum size and reduce down to some minimum size (1).
 This is first come, first serve approach, meaning that we assume the user has submit a ton of jobs to the queue in batch, and whichever are submit first are going to be run first.